DevTrad/tradbiz/README.md

 # Tradbiz

 Tradbiz is a platform to allow Traditional Catholic owned businesses to connect with Traditional Catholic customers.
-The businesses can offer promotions for their Traditional Catholic customers, and the customers can review the businesses for other Trads.
+Businesses can offer promotions for their Traditional Catholic customers, and customers can review the businesses for other Trads.

 ## Developer Info